• About

 Jump to Recipe Print Recipe

 An easy and vegetarian Tex-Mex meal that's ready in less than 30 minutes!
-This healthy meal is so simple and very satisfying with bold flavors and bright, beautiful colors.
-Veggie fajita tacos are tender and meaty, with a slight crunch from the peppers and onions, and finished with creamy avocado and fresh cilantro.
-Make a fajita taco bar with all of your favorite toppings!
+Vegetarian fajitas are tender and meaty thanks to portobello mushrooms, with a slight crunch from the peppers and onions, and finished with creamy avocado and fresh cilantro.
+Make a fajita bar with all of your favorite toppings!

-I was craving restaurant-style fajita tacos recently, but wanted to make a vegetarian version.
-I forgot how easy it is to make fajitas at home - they are ready in no time at all!
+I was craving restaurant-style vegetarian fajitas recently, and I remembered how easy it is to make fajitas at home - they are ready in no time at all!

-For this recipe, we use portobello mushrooms to take the place of skirt steak.
-I love using portobello mushrooms to replace beef (or any meat really); they have an incredibly meaty texture that satisfies any craving.
+For this healthy fajita recipe, we use portobello mushrooms to take the place of skirt steak.
+I love using portobello mushrooms to replace meat; they have an incredibly meaty texture that satisfies any craving (be sure to try my mushroom tacos!).

 Now you can make one of your favorite Mexican restaurant dishes at home!